toumorokoshi/disp/docs/index.rst

   Disp is not ready for use in any production project!
 Literally anything about the language can change until 1.0

-You can see a code example here (solving the qualifier problem a for Google Code Jam 2008):
+You can see a recent code example here (solving the qualifier problem a for Google Code Jam 2008):

 .. literalinclude:: ../examples/gcj_2008.ds
   :language: lisp